News

 Read more

-The Guri Bori Pattern
+The Guri Bori Textured Mens Ring

 Posted by Susan Freda on

 Guri Bori is one of Arn's signature patterns, inspired by the beautiful landforms and patterns found in the western US, where he grew up.
-The name of the pattern actually comes from further back in history and is related to the origin of Mokume Gane itself, from the metalsmithing technique involving alternating many different color metals and carving curves and spiral patterns inspired by lacquer work in China.
+The name of the pattern actually comes from further back in history and is related to the origin of Mokume Gane itself, Japanese inspired rings from the metalsmithing technique involving alternating many different color metals and carving curves and spiral patterns inspired by lacquer work in China.

 They explained the history of Guri Bori in this published text which we will link to here: © Hiroko Sato Pijanowski & Gene Michael Pijanowski